Cerciello died because he didn't have a gun. This is the mantra that is repeated by too many regarding the tragic death of the carabiniere.

 To dispel any doubts in this regard, we report another interesting consideration by the good Di Gregorio regarding reaction times: “The extraction from the holster and the start of the first shot, in a moderately trained shooter, take place in 1,70 seconds; calculating 30 hundredths of a second between one shot and another (page 65) ".

-If therefore an agent is found by those armed with a knife at a short distance, it is potentially in very serious danger of life3.
+Therefore, if an agent is at a short distance from someone armed with a knife, he is potentially in very serious danger of life3.
 The surprise effect, aggression and speed of aggression make the picture potentially lethal.

 How can he seriously defend himself from B?
 With adequate bare-hand techniques and suitable instruments.
 In essence: bi-weekly cadenced training in the gym and equipment like a cut-resistant under-shirt jacket.

 Of course, a new procedure that takes into account the safety distance to be kept in similar cases is not a bad thing, even if each case is a story in itself.